The Pharmacy Integration Programme/Fund (PhIF)

-The governance of the fund is overseen by an NHS England Pharmacy Integration Oversight Group including representation from Clinical Commissioning Groups, NHS England regions, general practice, patients and carers, Department of Health, Health Education England (HEE) and Public Health England.
+The governance of the fund is overseen by an NHS England Pharmacy Integration Oversight Group including representation from Clinical Commissioning Groups, NHS England regions, general practice, patients and carers, DHSC, Health Education England (HEE) and Public Health England.
 This group does not include representation from the community pharmacy sector.

 In October 2016, NHS England said a pharmacy integration stakeholder reference group would be established in 2017 to ensure engagement with a wide range of stakeholders.
 An event for stakeholders was held in November 2017, but to date, a stakeholder reference group has not been established.

 Two task and finish groups have been established for work on care homes and integrated urgent care.
 The work on urgent care is also reported through to the Pharmacy Reference Group for the Hospital to Home work stream of the NHS England Urgent Care programme.

 In December 2015, the DHSC letter stated that in 2016/17 £20m would be available for the PhIF, which would rise to £100m by 2020/21 so that over the course of 5 years £300m would be distributed through the Fund.
 NHS England subsequently announced that following a review of planned spending, for 2016/17, they would allocate £2m to the fund and for 2017/18, £40m would be available.
 There will be further business planning carried out within NHS England for 2018 onwards and more funding will be made available.